“Whoever touches the life of the child,

 The Montessori Assistants to Infancy Diploma is granted upon satisfactory completion of the course requirements in:

-- 250 hours observation of infants and toddlers which includes a one week practice in a Montessori Infant Community
+- 250 hours observation and observation summaries of infants and toddlers which includes a one week practice in a Montessori Infant Community and 15 hours of community/social service

 - material making assignments